 Sponsor letter – AECT commitment

 Exemplary: Letter identifies specific ways in which applicant will contribute to AECT in the future.

 Average: Letter is non-specific of how the applicant could contribute to AECT.

-Poor: Letter does not reference how the applicant could contribute to AECT
+Needs Development: Letter does not reference how the applicant could contribute to AECT.

 The AECT Leadership Development Committee is partnering with the Graduate Student Assembly to provide webinars for potential AECT Intern Candidates.
 Webinars will range in length from 30-60 minutes and be hosted on several days throughout the month of March.
 The purpose of the webinars is to provide accurate information to interested, potential intern candidates while also providing a platform through which past AECT Interns may reflect upon and share their experiences.
 AECT Interns will highlight their unique experiences as an AECT Intern and share several aspects of their internship experience.
 The session will proceed similar to a panel discussion and will include questions from a pre-submitted list as well as live questions from the audience.

 Join us for special edition webinars with AECT Interns!
 2018 Intern Informational Webinars

 A former intern, who is now a member of the AECT Leadership Development Committee, serves as the Leadership Internship Program Coordinator.
 All application materials should be submitted via the online application form linked on the AECT Leadership Development Internship page.
 Other correspondence concerning the Leadership Internship Program can be directed to the Leadership Internship Program Coordinator, Megan C. Murtaugh, at 239-560-8301 or email@example.com.